 If the svchost.exe files are fake or suspicious, you should definitely remove them immediately.
-Check our series of articles on how to remove malware on your Mac, Windows 10, Android, and iOS systems.
+Check our series of articles on how to remove malware on your Mac, Windows 10 or 11, Android, and iOS systems.

 However, you shouldn’t remove the legitimate svchost.exe, as these files are important and integral to Windows operations, and removing them might cause unnecessary disruptions.
 Also, the system most likely won’t allow you to remove them.